Tax Guides

 What Is the QBI Deduction?

-The Qualified Business Income deduction (also called the Section 199A deduction or the pass-through deduction) allows eligible self-employed individuals and small business owners to deduct a percentage of their qualified business income from their personal taxable income.
+The Qualified Business Income deduction (Section 199A or pass-through deduction) permits eligible self-employed individuals and small business owners to deduct a percentage of their qualified business income from personal taxable income.

 Think of it as a discount on your tax rate.
-If you’re in the 24% tax bracket and claim the 23% QBI deduction, you effectively pay taxes on only 77% of your qualified business income — dropping your effective rate to about 18.5% on that income.
+For example, a taxpayer in the 24% bracket claiming the 23% QBI deduction effectively pays taxes on 77% of qualified business income, reducing the effective rate to approximately 18.5%.

-• 2026 onward: The OBBBA made the deduction permanent and increased the rate to 23%.
+• 2026 onward: OBBBA made the deduction permanent and increased the rate to 23%

 Who Qualifies for the QBI Deduction in 2026?